atxp-dev/design-system/README.md

 ## Syncing with Figma

-This design system is built from our Figma designs.
+This design system is built from Figma designs.
 When the design team updates components in Figma, follow this workflow to sync changes:

 ### Prerequisites